 Just past her umbrella, you can almost see Saint-Malo and its church.

 Along the walkway, there are two art installations that frame the path.
 This one of what looks to be a tree with a big curiously balanced stone on top of what is actually a concrete pillar holding stone gives you the impression of an organic theme.
-The woman below holding me umbrella offers a nice juxtaposition and balance showing just how large the art installation is and how it looks wind swept.
+The woman below holding my umbrella offers a nice juxtaposition and balance showing just how large the art installation is and how it looks windswept.